AndrewBennettDev/go-weather-api/README.md

 2) Transform - each API call returns data that is not useful for me.
 Rather than store and display things I do not need I am using a simple transform function.
 As a POC I only have this implemented for the /current/ endpoint, so you will not get usable data from the other three endpoints for now
-3) Database - this is non-functional at the moment and the database.go file is just a basic template/placeholder.
-Eventually this service will call one or all of the endpoints at regular intervals and write the data to a SQL database.
-This will eventually EVENTUALLY be used with some ML to make predicitions for weather and see how it lines up with the actual weather.
+3) Database - as of my most recent work this layer now interacts with a locally hosted instance of MariaDB/MySQL.
+I only have a basic implementation that allows me to create the table if it does not exist, and write data to that table whenever the primary endpoint is hit.
+Other queries to be written soon!

 Once these pieces are all functional this will live on my personal website (oh yeah, I need to build that, too...) as a widget, with the goal of implementing this same basic format in multiple languages so you can see how they perform relative to the others.